vc-csv11/EX01-HelloWorld/README.md

 step you'll confirm that your code is working and then submit it for a grade.

 ### Turning in and Grading your code

+Go back to LazyGrader and login again, if needed.
+Press the _Build_ button next to **EX01-HelloWorld** for this course.
+This will send a command to Jenkins to download your code from GitHub and test it.
+If all goes well and all the tests pass, the ball next to the _Build_ will turn blue.
+If some of the tests don't pass the ball will be yellow.
+If the ball is grey, that means you have not run the tests before and your project is not ready for grading.

+Once the Jenkins status is blue or yellow, press the _Grade_ button for **EX01-HelloWorld**.
+This will read the results from Jenkins and send your grade to Canvas.
+Once the notification in LazyGrader says the grade has been posted, you should see your grade on Canvas.

+That's it, once you've submitted your grade, you are done.
+I will add points later, after I inspect your code.
+For example, most projects will be out of a total of 25 points, but after pressing the _Grade_ button, Canvas will show 20 points.
+I will add up to 5 points after I have looked at your code and am conviced it is original (Not so much for this assignment.
+There's no such thing as a plagiarized Hello World program).